infinum/eightshift-docs/website/forms/features/single-submit.md

 title: Single submit
 ---

-Single submit is a feature that allows you to submit a form when user makes any change on the form.
+Single submit is a feature that allows dynamic processing of a form when user makes any change on the form.
 This is useful for forms that require users to perform calculations, such as a mortgage calculator or a loan calculator.

 ![Single submit](/img/forms/single-submit.webp)